tp-duarte/alternative_economic_data/README.md

 <br>

 Hi!
 This project creates predictions of California - USA Gross Domestic Product (GDP) in the pandemic period using traditional and alternative data.
-The main goal is to test out if alternative data sources could be something to turn to.
+The main goal is to test out if alternative data sources could be something to turn to make better GDP predictions.

 Knowing that, this project gathered traditional data that contains: